JoshTalks/hf_blog_temp/README.md

 ![hindi_oiwer_scoring](https://storage.googleapis.com/research_team_data/blog_figures/flowchart%203a.png)

-Thus, for Hindi we report the [Orthographically-Informed Word Error Rate (OIWER)](https://ieeexplore.ieee.org/abstract/document/11464888), introduced by AI4Bharat, instead of WER.
+Thus, for Hindi we report the [Orthographically-Informed Word Error Rate (OIWER)](https://ieeexplore.ieee.org/abstract/document/11464888), introduced by AI4Bharat, instead of WER, following its use in the [Voice of India](https://huggingface.co/papers/2604.19151) benchmark.
 A hypothesis is aligned against the accepted set at each span, so any admitted form counts as correct and only genuine recognition errors are charged.

 To quantify the effect, the same hypotheses were scored twice.
 Flattening each lattice to its first variant per span yields a single string reference of the kind a conventional benchmark provides; any of the admitted variants would serve equally well, and a different choice would yield a different reference.
 Scored against the flattened reference, error rates rise for every system, and they do not rise uniformly.
 Rankings change as a consequence.
 The figure below shows two pairs of systems that reverse order between the two references: under a single reference a system is rewarded in part for reproducing the annotator's orthography, whereas the lattice scores only recognition.